-My dad is an avid hunter, so growing up we always had dogs in the house.
+My dad is an avid hunter, so growing up we always had bird dogs in the house.
 Our first GSP was “Kaiser von Zar”, which began our love of pointers from a young age.
-When my older sister (and rescue president) Rayna moved out, she got her first dog, which was a GSP named Abby which led her to begin volunteering for GSP Rescue of NJ.
+When my older sister (and rescue President) Rayna moved out, she got a GSP named Abby which led her to begin volunteering for GSP Rescue of NJ.
 From there, she recruited our whole family!

 For rescue, I handle all of the financial dealings and help with the new volunteers.
-Professionally, I have been an Administrative Secretary for the County of Morris.
+Professionally, I am an Office Manager/Administrative Secretary for the County of Morris.
 In my “spare time,” I enjoy hiking/walking, fishing with my son, just being outside, playing softball, and being with my family.